Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 No, osmium jewelry isn’t allergenic.
 It’s hypoallergenic.

-Osmium in jewelry form won’t cause problems for you if you’re not hyper sensitive to other metals from the platinum group.
-And osmium alloyed with other metals won’t produce osmium tetroxide, a toxic gas that can deal permanent physiological damage upon exposure.
+Osmium in jewelry form doesn’t cause problems if you’re not hyper sensitive to other metals from the platinum group.
+Osmium alloyed with other metals doesn’t produce osmium tetroxide, a toxic gas that deals permanent physiological damage upon exposure.

 Take a look at the osmium jewelry examples below.
-These would all by 100% hypoallergenic if you were to wear them.
+These are all 100% hypoallergenic.

 Is Osmium More or Less Allergenic than Gold?